MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 It's also important to **protect the integrity of your application**.
 In addition to reverse-engineering, bad actors may attempt to pirate your application, alter the application's behavior at runtime, or manipulate data.
-Dotfuscator can inject your application with the capability to [detect, report, and respond to unauthorized uses][checks], including tampering, third-party debugging, and rooted devices.
+Dotfuscator can inject your application with the capability to [detect and respond to unauthorized uses][checks], including tampering, third-party debugging, and rooted devices.

 For more information on how Dotfuscator fits into a secure software development lifecycle, see PreEmptive Solutions' [SDL App Protection page][sdl-protection].